 Allergy to cow’s milk is not as common as people think, affecting about 1 in 50 infants.
 It is much less common in older children (most outgrow their allergy by the time they start school).
 Always get advice from a Registered Dietitian (through your GP) before excluding cow’s milk.

-Soya products should only be used if advised by a dietitian or GP, as children who are allergic to cow’s milk may also be allergic to these.
-If you do give soya-based drinks it is important to choose one with added calcium, and remember that some contain added sugars, which are not good for teeth.
+If you do give soya-based drinks or food choose those with added calcium, and remember that some contain added sugars, which are not good for teeth.

 Are sugar-free squashes safe to give my toddler between meals?

 These acidic drinks are not good for dental health and provide little nutritional value.
 They usually contain artificial sweeteners which are not recommended for toddlers.

 Is it OK to give my child tea or coffee?

 Giving tea or coffee to young children (especially with food) may reduce their absorption of iron and is not recommended.
 They also contain caffeine which is a stimulant and can disturb children’s sleep.

 My child keeps asking for sweets and fizzy drinks!
 What can I do?

 Sweets and fizzy drinks can harm your child’s teeth, as well as taking away their appetite for more nutritious foods.
 It’s not advisable to give fizzy drinks to toddlers.
 It’s OK to give your toddler sweets occasionally, but try not to offer them regularly so that your child won’t expect them and you’ll avoid tantrums.
 If you do let your child have sweets, it’s best to give them at the end of a meal, as this is less harmful for their teeth.
 Also have plenty of alternative snacks available.

 What type of toothpaste is best for young children?